 Marriages involving foreigners

-Prior approval from the authorities may be required for the marriage if one party to the marriage is a foreigner:
+Prior approval from the authorities may be required for the marriage if at least one party to the marriage is a foreigner:

-What are the Requirements for a Valid Civil Marriage?
+What are the Requirements for a Valid Civil Marriage in Singapore?

 For a civil marriage to be recognised as valid in Singapore, the marriage must be solemnised: